TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

    are asked to pay for it, you have not selected the correct package.

 After installation, Python may be launched by finding it in Start.
-Alternatively, it will be available from any Command Prompt or PowerShell session by typing ``python``.
+Alternatively, it will be available kutoka any Command Prompt or PowerShell session by typing ``python``.
 Further, pip and IDLE may be used by typing ``pip`` or ``idle``.
 IDLE can also be found in Start.